evinism/TinyBaker/README.md

                                 |___________________________|
 ```

-Extra deps are propagated to the top level, ensuring you'll never miss one in step 5 of 17, e.g.
+Extra file dependencies are propagated to the top level of a sequence, ensuring you'll never miss a file dependency in step 5 of 17, e.g.

 ```
                    ________________